City Palace, Potsdam: Reconstruction

 In a dramatic night vote, in 2000 the Potsdam City Council voted for reconstruction, but this had real no support at the state level, and at the time there was a recession.
 When the economy improved, in May 2005 there was agreement that the parliament would relocate from its GDR building to a new parliament building in the external forms of the historic palace.
 Despite this, the reconstruction still had strong opponents.
 Rainer Speer of the SPD, then finance minister, repeatedly tried to stop the project.

 In 2007 a referendum was held to decide three building options for the remainder of the site.
 The Left Party was stunned when almost 50 percent of voters turned out (far more than for elections for the European parliament), and voted decisively for reconstruction of the Palace.
 "It's not what we wanted", the Left Party's parliamentary leader Hans-Jürgen Scharfenberg stated following the vote, "But we'll respect people's decisions".

 An architectural competition was launched.
 The initial plan was for only the principal northern facade to be an historical reconstruction, with the wings and interior modern, and the City Palace Association feared "cost optimised architecture" would dispense with many of the historical elements.
-Two days before the final meeting of the jury competition, the Prime Minister received a call from software mogul Hasso Plattner offering a donation of €20 million to enable the entire historic facade to be reconstructed – at the time, the largest donation ever gifted in Germany by an individual.
+Two days before the final meeting of the jury competition, the Minister-President of Brandenburg received a call from software mogul Hasso Plattner offering a donation of €20 million to enable the entire historic facade to be reconstructed – at the time, the largest donation ever gifted in Germany by an individual.
 Plattner later provided a further large donation to enable the roof to be clad in the original copper.
 The Palace was completed in late 2013.
 The interior, which is modern, houses the parliament of the federal state of Brandenburg.